airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/bot-installation-faqs.md

 **Please Note**

 1. Ensure that you paste the script before the tag is closed, i.e., paste the script before `</head>` or `</body>`.
-2. Make sure EleAPI should be the last script to execute, as some scripts may override the EleAPI script.
+2. Make sure eleapi should be the last script to execute, as some scripts may override the eleapi script.

 </details>